AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.5.8 =
+* Fix: some incorrect translations which were causing errors
+* Fix: styling issues with Elementor widget
+* Fix: disable reCaptcha functionality in case of API credentials error
+* Fix: compatibility issue with Email Confirmation and the classic Upload field
+* Fix: Repeater field tags for Upload subfields
+* Misc: highlight correct admin subpage when editing emails

+= 3.5.7 =
+* Fix: Login form compatibility with LearnDash plugin which is hijacking the default 'wp_login_failed' hook
+* Fix: Issue with Multiple Admin Emails not sending in a case
+* Fix: A notice appearing in some cases relating to the Avatar functionality
+* Misc: Disable the Custom Redirects {{http_referer}} tag for the default WordPress login form

 = 3.5.6 =
 * Fix: issue with 2FA settings tab incorrectly appearing for free version users
 * Fix: a compatibility issue with Conditional Logic for the Paid Member Subscriptions Subscription Plans field